conley97/3-in-a-row-Comp-Sci-2-Project/readme.md

-# Candy Crush-like Game
+# Computer Science 2 Final Project

-A fun and engaging desktop game inspired by Candy Crush, implemented in Java using JavaFX.
+A fun and engaging 3 in a row desktop game inspired by Candy Crush, implemented in Java using JavaFX.
 The game allows players to match three or more tiles of the same color in a row to score points.
-Players can enjoy smooth animations and a challenging gameplay experience.

 ## Features
 - **Interactive Tiles**: Click and swap tiles to create matching combinations.